Signals of Change

 You can also compare the source codes of your desktop and mobile pages using a text-comparing tool, like, for example, Diff Checker.
 If you have a different HTML document for your mobile and desktop versions don’t expect the code to match exactly, but rather look for specific parts.

 A good example of a completely different linking structure on mobile and desktop versions of the site is Giphy:

 Follow Google’s Mobile-friendly Guide

 Mitigate the Long-term Effects

-We do not have exact knowledge what the index will look like after the switch, but we can expect to see some large scale changes.
-Those effects might show up in the long-term, but are not guaranteed to occur.
+We do not have exact knowledge of what the index will look like after the switch, but we can expect to see some large-scale changes.
+Those effects might show up in the long term but are not guaranteed to occur.

 One is the page speed impact.
-Mobile users are more vulnerable to performance issues, because the average connection on mobile is slower than on desktop.
+Mobile users are more vulnerable to website performance issues because the average connection on mobile is slower than on desktop.
 Users are usually very impatient if it takes ages for a website to load.
 In fact, Google is taking steps to increase the effect that page speed has on rankings.
-It’s becoming a direct factor on mobile devices.
+In July 2018, page speed became a ranking factor for mobile devices.
 Helpful tools in the Page Speed analysis are Google’s PageSpeed Insights and WebPageTest.

 At the end I’d like to present a simple checklist for you to take.
 If you’ve got it covered, you can calmly wait for the mobile index message in your Search Console.

 - Check your website crawlability on mobile (with a smartphone User Agent).